Hyziu-03/Mamaia-Countdowns/README.md

 Mamaia Countdowns is a tool to ease your life.
 You can set countdowns for any event you want.
 No matter if it’s Christmas or an important exam to take!

-## Objective list for the project
+## Task list for the PWA

+### What does not work well>

+- Correct readability od mamaia.sass,
+- Correct readability od mamaia.js,
+- Correct CSS of the Mobile component,

+### Which technologies are yet to be used?

 - Use the Notification API,
-- Integrate the website with Progressive Web App,
-- Add documentation using JSDoc, <https://jsdoc.app/index.html>,
+- Use the Local Storage API,

+### What is to correct about SEO?

 - Check for broken images, videos, and descriptive alt texts,
 - Check for broken links, h-tags, and cannibalisation,
-- Ensure clear description of services, products, or purpose.
+- Ensure clear description of services, products, or purpose,

+### What is to correct about file structure?

+- Remove unused code from index.sass,
+- Delete mamaia.min.css and prevent it from showing up again,